The Shindig

 The Shindig is a Mickey Mouse short animated film first released on July 11, 1930, as part of the Mickey Mouse film series.
 It was the twentieth Mickey Mouse short to be produced, the fifth of that year.

 The cartoon's cast includes Mickey Mouse, Minnie Mouse, Clarabelle Cow, Horace Horsecollar and Patricia Pigg.

-Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.
+Due to being published in 1930, the cartoon entered the public domain on January 1, 2026.